As I mentioned a few posts ago, I’ve been feeling a bit claustrophobic and down in the dumps because of the crappy weather that we’ve been having.

 And where better to seek an adventure than the beach?

 After doing some research on what the weather was going to be up to I decided that Friday looked like our best chance to head out to the lake.
-With a high wind advisory and temperatures hoovering around zero, the weather conditions weren’t ideal, but it was the best looking day in the forecast.
+With a high wind advisory and temperatures around zero, the weather conditions weren’t ideal, but it was the best looking day in the forecast.

 So Leroy and I headed over to pick up my Dad, because he was feeling a little claustrophobic too, and I thought it would be nice to hang out for a little while.
 No one else wanted to join us.
-Actually, there was quite a few people who were telling us we were crazy and there was no way we were going to last out there.
+Actually, there were quite a few people who were telling us we were crazy and there was no way we were going to last out there.

 I’m pretty sure they didn’t know who they were talking too.

-Except for my my husband.
+Except for my husband.

 He knew exactly who he was talking to and left me strict instructions: